Boreal owl

-The boreal owl (Aegolius funereus) or Tengmalm's owl is a small owl in the "true owl" family Strigidae.
-It is known as the boreal owl in North America and as Tengmalm's owl in Europe after Swedish naturalist Peter Gustaf Tengmalm or, more rarely, Richardson's owl after Sir John Richardson.
+The boreal owl or Tengmalm's owl (Aegolius funereus) is a small owl in the "true owl" family Strigidae.
+It is known as the boreal owl or, more rarely, Richardson's owl after Sir John Richardson, in North America, and as Tengmalm's owl in Europe and Asia, after the Swedish naturalist Peter Gustaf Tengmalm.

-Due to the boreal owl's shyness and evasive reaction to human activities, nocturnal habits and preferred inaccessible taiga forest habitat, it is rarely seen by humans.
+Due to its nocturnal habits and preferred inaccessible taiga forest habitat, it is rarely seen by humans; when met with, it is often extremely confident, showing little or no fear of people, only flying off if approached to within 3–5 metres.

 Taxonomy

 The boreal owl was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae.
 Linnaeus placed it with all the other owls in the genus Strix and coined the binomial name Strix funerea.
-The Eurasian scops owl is now placed in the genus Aegolius that was introduced in 1829 by the German naturalist Johann Jakob Kaup with the boreal owl as the type species.
-The genus name is Latin for a screech owl, the word came from the Ancient Greek aigōlios meaning "a bird of ill omen".
-The specific epithet funereus is Latin meaning "funereal".
+The boreal owl is now placed in the genus Aegolius that was introduced in 1829 by the German naturalist Johann Jakob Kaup with Strix tengmalmi J. F. Gmelin, 1788 (a synonym of A. f. funereus) as the type species.